ribtoks/tdg-github-action/README.md

 ![TDG result](screenshot.png "Example of created issue")

 ## Usage

-> Please note that currently GitHub has 5000 requests per hour limit so if you are running it on a fresh repository and you have lots of todos in comments, you may hit this limit.

 Create a workflow file in your .github/workflows/ directory with the following contents: